aws-amplify/amplify-flutter/packages/amplify_event_enrichment/amplify_event_enrichment/example/README.md

 - Records sample events with attributes and metrics
 - Exercises global fields and user identity
 - Session lifecycle is tracked automatically (background/foreground the app to see session pause/resume in action)
-- Emits a `_session.stop` event when a session ends, so you can see the session's stop timestamp and duration
+- Emits `_session.start` and `_session.stop` events at session boundaries, so you can see each session's start timestamp, stop timestamp and duration
 - Full enriched JSON envelopes are printed to the debug console

 ## Run